samaddernirjhar/TCS3200-libpynq/README.md

 - Configures the sensor to use either (2/20/100)% frequency scaling.
 - Enables the sensor by setting `OE` to LOW.

-### `pulseIn()`

-This function measures the pulse width of a specified GPIO pin:
-- Waits until the pin reaches the desired state.
-- Measures the time the pin remains in that state.
-- Returns the pulse width in microseconds.

 ## Usage